30 Minute Homemade Dinner Rolls

 I’m so glad you’re here!
 Follow along on Pinterest for more inspiration!

 Just judging by my husband’s reaction to these rolls, I knew they were a hit.
 He may or not have eaten 4 of them just at dinner.
 Sorry, Mr. Wishes…I had to.
 Try these warm, buttery rolls for the upcoming holidays or just any night you want to add an extra special touch to your family dinner.
 If you want to make a whole loaf of homemade bread you might like my Artisan Rye Bread or Honey Buttermilk Bread (a personal fave) recipe.
+You can’t go wrong with homemade bread!
+If you need a gluten-free homemade roll recipe, try my friend Michelle’s Pull-Apart Dinner Rolls!

 Enjoy these rolls fresh and warm right from the oven!